t3knoid/homelab/deploy_lidarr_runbook.md

 # 🏃 Deploy Lidarr Runbook

-This runbook provides **step-by-step instructions to deploy or update Lidarr** in your Home Lab.
+This runbook provides **step-by-step instructions to deploy or update Lidarr** in the Home Lab.
 It uses the `deploy_lidarr.yml` Ansible playbook.
 Follow the steps carefully to ensure the service is deployed correctly and the latest version is installed.

 ---